Last Updated on March 27, 2023

-Your Great Pyrenees puppy should come with purebred registration papers, a guarantee of excellent health, and proof that all necessary pest treatments and vaccinations have been conducted.
+Your puppy should come with purebred registration papers, a guarantee of excellent health, and proof that all necessary pest treatments and vaccinations have been conducted.

-Lastly, the breeder should be able to explain any health conditions that typically affect the Great Pyrenees so you know what to watch out for in the long term.
+Lastly, the breeder should be able to explain any health conditions that typically affect this breed so you know what to watch out for in the long term.

 The Great Pyrenees Club of America has a listing of reputable breeders on the website to help you find a puppy in your area: